blueglyph/trait_gen/README.md

 }
 ```

-_Remark: this strange ordering comes from an optimization in the legacy format, where the macro
+_Remark: this strange ordering comes from an optimization in the legacy format.
+This makes no
-stores the code with the first type, writes it for the other types in their declaration order, then
-adds the original code at the end.
-This makes no difference, except the order of the compiler
+difference, except the order of the compiler messages if there are warnings or errors in the
-messages if there are warnings or errors in the code - that's the only reason we mention it here._
+code - that's the only reason we mention it here._

 The short format can be used when there is little risk of confusion, like in the example below.
 `Meter` is unlikely to be used in all the variations, so using an alias is unnecessary.
 The type